Should I Invest In A Metal Building Or Add On To My Current Building?

 You've Decided To Expand

-There are a few ways you can expand your building, and we'll discuss those below.
+There are a few ways you can expand your commercial steel building, and we'll discuss those below.

 Make It Wider